This information was compiled by Tom Landis (email@example.com)

 There are now more advocacy groups in Oregon than in any other western state:

-Southern Oregon Monarch Advocates (SOMA)
+Brookings Oregon Monarch Advocates (BOMA)

 Monarch and Milkweed Network: Eugene/Springfield

 Finding Locally-adapted Milkweed Seeds, Plants and other Pollinator Plants

 Milkweeds and pollinator plants are adapted to their local environment, and so we recommend

 that the above Level III Ecoregions be used as seed zones.
 Whenever possible use seeds and

 plants from your seed zone or the one that is closest to your location.
 Contact the monarch